Gen3Network/solmeet-book/contents/notes/anchor-token-management.md

 ## Overview of Token Management

+**Note: These programs are originated from Serum's [stake program](https://github.com/project-serum/stake) developed by Armani Ferrante.** There are a few things evolved from the original version:
+- Upgrade Anchor to latest version (Currently `0.24.2`)
+- Optimize some function invocation to avoid stack frame limit
+- Rename strcut and module to make them better reveal its designed purpose

-Token management consists of two modules:
+In short, token management consist of two modules:
 - **Locker Manager, which manages the vesting of locked tokens**
-- **Pool Mananger, which manages the mining of rewarded tokens**
+- **Pool Manager, which manages the mining of rewarded tokens**

 ### Vesting and Mining